 This is the case with two current exhibitions, Michael Anderson: Media Violence at Marlborough Chelsea, and Hiroshi Senju at Sundaram Tagore Gallery.
 Michael Anderson's art has painterly, fluid, reactive and compelling iconography culled from street posters.

-The iconography jumps from the glare of fashion models in "Strange Party" (2007) and the "Kung Fu Hustle" series to looming, weighty depths reminiscent of a Flemish School battle scene in works such as "Bull by the Horns" (2007, above left).
+The iconography jumps from the glare of fashion models in "Strange Party" (2007) and the "Kung Fu Hustle" series to looming, weighty depths reminiscent of a Flemish School battle scene in works such as "Bull by the Horns" (2007, above right).

 And since Anderson often uses multiples of the same image in a single work, he can create a certain rhythm and movement that activates sections of that individual work in various ways.
 This is most obvious in "Jack da Vinci Johnson" (2006), a work which, if you take away the recognition of any of the specific individuals, looks something like an aerial view of an amusement park where you would have a similar cacophony of movements and sounds all competing for your attention.
 Here, though, it all seems to coalesce into a very tactile, very visceral composition that makes culture seem more about ritual and less about recognition.